 - Maintain good relations with accountant and avoid violation such as breaking tax laws.
 Doing so will keep you from renewing the license.

-- Enrol in Continuing Professional Education (CPE) Number of hours required to complete vary from one year or more with average 40 classes.
+- Enrol in Continuing Professional Education (CPE) courses.
+Number of hours required to complete vary from one year or more with average 40 classes.
 Always keep yourself updated with new laws and technology implications in accounting.

 - Not mandatory though, experts recommend taking ethics course that teaches how you can resolve sophisticated accounting issues.